eoos-systems/eoos-project-if-posix/README.md

 None that the *CMAKE_BUILD_TYPE* parameters can be one of *Release*, *Debug*, *RelWithDebInfo*, *MinSizeRel*, but for developing purpose we recommend to pass *RelWithDebInfo*.

-Having done all the steps, EOOS will be installed to the */usr/local* directory, and you will be able to find EOOS in by using `find_package()` command in your CMake project.
+Having done all the steps, EOOS will be installed to the */usr/local/lib* and */usr/local/include* directories, and you will be able to find EOOS in by using `find_package()` command in your CMake project.

 An example of your root *CMakeLists.txt* may be the next: